 For a product traditionally associated with nerds, eyeglass brand Warby Parker burst out of the gate with a fun and unique brand identity that has catapulted them to success.

 Aside from their lower price point, their brand storytelling is what has elevated them from random startup to enviable content creators.
-From their annual report to their brand videos, their brand storytelling is all about showing you not just the product but their people, culture, production, and values.
+From their annual report to their brand videos, their brand story is all about showing you not just the product but their people, culture, production, and values.
 Take their How Our Glasses Are Made video:

 In this simple video, they tell the story of their manufacturing, spotlighting the people and processes that make their product unique.
 Who knew that their frames are hand-assembled, made from the plant-based material cellulose acetate, or sourced from a family-run Italian factory?
 This simple story helps us “see” more than the product, bringing us into the brand story in the best way.